Whisky as an Investment: All You Need To Know

 Scotch whisky must be made in Scotland and aged in oak casks for at least three years.
 Single malt Scotch is a small but significant part of global whisky production.
 This rarity has led to a remarkable price increase, with some bottles rising by 586% in the last decade.

-Distilleries like Macallan, Dalmore, and Bowmore are highly desired by collectors.
-A 1926 Macallan bottle sold for $1.5 million at Sotheby’s, setting a new record.
+Collectors highly desire distilleries like Macallan, Dalmore, and Bowmore.
 This shows the big potential for returns in Scotch whisky investments.

 Investors like Scotch single malt whisky for many reasons: